By now pretty much everyone has covered the latest Apple announcement.

 The world’s media was captivated during the 2-hour Apple commercial…eh… launch where Apple took the opportunity to reveal a new Apple Watch series 3, announced that Apple TV has been redesigned, and an iPhone 8 phone.

 Ok so now you know what was announced.
-If you are already salivating at the thought of the new phone in your pocket, maybe you should stop reading right about now…
+If you are already salivating at the thought of the new phone in your pocket, or already bought an iphone x case for your future phone, maybe you should stop reading right about now…

 Here are my initial non-fanboy thoughts on the Apple iPhone X